 Give Cameroonian acquaintances, office employees, workers, etc. the dignity of a vous greeting.
+It is important for women to use vous with Cameroonian men.

 If a friendship develops, a Cameroonian will sense when to shift to tu and you can follow.